jgeraigery/SpotlightHelp/pages/SpotlightEnterprise/enterprise_display_overivew.md

 ## Show Details

-Right click on the Spotlight Overview Page component and select **Show Details**.
+Right click on a Spotlight Overview page component and select **Show Details**.

-Open a Spotlight drilldown page with more numeric detail related to this Spotlight Overview Page component.
+Open a Spotlight drilldown page made up of grids and charts that further details the data related to this Spotlight Overview page component.

 ## Copy to Clipboard

-Right click on the Spotlight Overview Page  component and select **Copy to Clipboard**.
+Right click on a Spotlight Overview page component and select **Copy to Clipboard**.

 Copy numeric data associated with the component to the clipboard.
 Paste from the clipboard to the desired destination –  as text within a text editor.